CDCA Certificate FAQ's

 Many social service and criminal justice agencies are now requiring Chemical Dependency Counseling Assistant (CDCA) Phase 1 certification through the State of Ohio.
 If you are a current student at the Mount, having your CDCA Phase 1 Certificate can give you a leg up on the competition for jobs because not everyone will graduate with completion of the CDCA Phase 1 Certificate.
 If you are not a current Mount student, many organizations in the fields of probation and corrections are requiring their employees to attain a CDCA Phase 1 Certificate to maintain employment.
 The Mount offers a quality CDCA Phase 1 certification course with the course materials/curriculum having been developed in conjunction with The Talbert House.

-Which department at the College of Mount St. Joseph houses the CDCA Certificate?
+Which department at Mount St. Joseph University houses the CDCA Certificate?

-The Criminology Department at the College of Mount St. Joseph currently offers the CDCA Phase 1 Certificate.
+The Criminology Department at Mount St. Joseph University currently offers the CDCA Phase 1 Certificate.

 What types of jobs can I get with a CDCA Phase 1 Certificate?